toygunozyurekk/PDF-Query-Assistant/README.md

 - Flask
 - React
 - Axios for making HTTP requests from the frontend
-- The Whisper model from OpenAI (for backend processing)
+- The OpenAI model from LangChain (for backend processing)
 - dotenv for environment variable management
 - Flask-CORS to handle cross-origin requests